williiam-tran/ttl-class-sync/content/index.md

 ## High School

-Getting into Lam Son has been my most significant cornerstone, though I didn’t realize it only until recently.
+Getting into Lam Son has been my most significant cornerstone, though I didn't realize it only until recently.
-It's not because of the school's prestige or education (which, in and of itself, is remarkable) but because of the people here that changed me for the better, for good.
+It wasn't the school's prestige or education (which, in and of itself, is remarkable) that made the difference—it was the people here who changed me for the better, forever.

 My typical day here would start like this:
-> I'd wake up late and rush to school, couldn't make it on time, so I'd think, "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
+> I'd wake up late and rush to school, couldn't make it on time, thinking "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
 >
 > I was the class secretary, so it was easy for me to **make up** a lot of excuses for my 15-to-30-minute tardiness.
-I did this so frequently that everyone gradually stopped questioning the legitimacy. **Getting away with it** almost every time - the pinnacle of gaslighting, huh?
+I did this so frequently that everyone gradually stopped questioning my legitimacy. **Getting away with it** almost every time - the pinnacle of gaslighting, huh?

 The daily inquiries were rather simple:
 >What should I eat next?